Related Courses

 vize lab narrow banner

-The VizE Lab seeks to play a vibrant role in advancing Liberal Arts education in Princeton's research university setting.
+The VizE Lab is playing a vibrant role in advancing Liberal Arts education in Princeton's research university setting.
 Contemporary academic research, like any number of skilled professions, demands increasingly specialized knowledge, abilities to manipulate and interpret large, complex datasets, inter-disciplinary creativity, and collaborative skills.
 Courses in Anthropology and other disciplines that use the VizE Lab offer students opportunities to practice this kind of work while learning about ethnographic and cultural analysis.
 For example, cohorts of students may collaborate on collecting digital data, producing visualizations, doing field-based ethnography, and storytelling with digital media.
 The Lab also advises students in their independent work for research groups and thesis projects.
 By embedding such activities within their anthropological work, students learn to engage with the disciplinary knowledges and practices of a Liberal Arts curriculum, while developing the dexterity for a variety professional futures in the 21st century.

 ANT 347